Peter Polycarpou joins Man of La Mancha in the West End

 Completing the cast are Eugene McCoy (Dr Carrasco/The Duke), Lucy St Louis (Antonia), Natasha Leaver (Fermina), Debra Michaels (Maria), Julie Jupp (Housekeeper), Minal Patel (Padre), Emanuel Alba (Barber), Rakesh Boury (Muleteer), Stephen John Davies (Muleteer) and Paul F Monaghan (Muleteer).

 The show will also star Ryan Pidgen (Muleteer), David Seadon-Young (Muleteer/Pedro), Samuel Thomas (Muleteer), Teddy Wills (Muleteer), Femi Akinfolarin (Muleteer), Tim Hodges (Ensemble), Luke Jackson (Ensemble), Dominic Owen (Ensemble), Joseph Poulson (Ensemble), Jocelyn Prah (Ensemble), Anna Woodside (Ensemble), Tash Holway (Swing), Helen Walsh (Swing), Luke McCall (Swing) and Alex Pinder (Swing).

 The semi-staged production will be produced by Michael Linnit and Michael Grade, with direction by Lonny Price (Sunset Boulevard).
-The show will be conducted by David White, with set design by James Noone, lighting design by Rick Fisher, sound design by Mick Potter and casting by David Grindrod.
+The show will be conducted by David White with choreography by Rebecca Howell, set design by James Noone, lighting design by Rick Fisher, sound design by Mick Potter and casting by David Grindrod.
 It will be performed with ENO's 35 piece orchestra.

 The show will run for six weeks from 26 April 2019.